Home

 Template 2: Expert Panel

-Use this when you want multiple perspectives, conflict, and synthesis.
+Use this when you want multiple perspectives, disagreement, and synthesis.
+Treat it as simulated viewpoints, not a substitute for real experts.

 Starting template (copy and paste)